nrivard/lmaos/README.md

 #### Writing memory

 The `wr` command allows you to write to system memory (provided it is writeable!)
-You provide an address and a byte to be written.
+You provide an address (word) and a value (byte) to be written.
-Values can only be written 1 at a time through this command.

 ```
 >wr 1000 A5
 ```

+Values can only be written 1 at a time through this command.
-There is no feedback if a write fails because you tried to write to an address this read-only (like ROM).
+There is no feedback if a write fails because you tried to write to an address that is read-only (like ROM).
-You can follow up your write with a `rd` if you need to know if it succeeded.
+If you need to know if your `wr` succeeded, send a `rd` command with the address and verify the value.

 #### Transferring data

-The `tx` command allows you to transfer data from the connected system to the n8 Bit Special computer.
+The `tx` command allows you to transfer data from the connected system to the n8 Bit Special Computer.
-You provide an address to start writing the data.
+You provide an address (word) to start writing the data.

 ```
 >tx 0400